 The Nature of the English Revolution Revisited: Essays in Honor of John Morrill, edited by Stephen Taylor and Grant Tapsell.
 Boydell Press, 2013.
 296 pp

+This collection of essays is a reply albeit rather late to the publication, twenty years ago, of John Morrill's significant collection of essays The Nature of the English Revolution (1993).
 This current volume of essays was written by former students, colleagues, and historians who have collaborated with Morrill and broadly support Morrill's historical viewpoint.

-While not all essays break new ground some like John Walter's and Phillip Baker do.
+While not all essays break new ground, some like John Walter's and Phillip Baker do.
 It is also evident that this volume of essays will provoke further work on their related topics.

 There have been two interrelated developments that have characterized the historiography of the English Revolution over the last few decades.
 The first one has been the systematic and protracted attack on Marxism in the form of hostility to the method of historical materialism.

 The second one and a by-product of the first has seen the demise of a "grand narrative" as regards the English revolution.
 The theory that England passed through a bourgeois revolution during the seventeenth century was championed by historians Christopher Hill and Brian Manning.

 The rejection of this theory has led to an increasingly specialized field of study and with it the adoption of a smaller and more parochial narrative.
 An approach conducted by John Morrill and his book Revolt in the Provinces: The People of England and the Tragedies of War, 1630-48.